robj411/value_of_information_example/README.md

 ![](README_files/figure-markdown_github/tornado-1.png)

-However, while the plot is useful for the parameters we might be able to learn on their own, *x*<sub>1</sub> and *x*<sub>2</sub>, it is less useful for the parameters for the dose-response curve.
+However, while the plot is useful for the parameters we might be able to learn on their own, *μ* and *π*, it is less useful for the parameters for the dose-response curve.
 This is because it's not the case that we could learn one parameter in particular.
 In addition, it's also not useful to take the 5th and 95th quantiles of *β*, say, while taking the 50th quantiles for the other parameters.
 This is because they have a joint density.

 EVPPI method
 ------------